F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Requests by Individuals with Disabilities

 The University of Southern Indiana is committed to providing equal access under these Procedures to individuals with disabilities.
-Individuals who require academic adjustments, auxiliary aids and services and/or reasonable accommodations to participate in any part of the resolution process should contact the Title IX Coordinator and Affirmative Action Officer.
+Individuals who require academic adjustments, auxiliary aids and services and/or reasonable accommodations to participate in any part of the resolution process should contact the Title IX Coordinator and Director of Institutional Equity.

 V. Reporting Options and Resources for Sexual Misconduct Matters